YagoCarballo/Go-OpenGL-Lab-3/readme.md

 **Step 3**

-Install TDM-GCC from [http://tdm-gcc.tdragon.net/](http://tdm-gcc.tdragon.net/) (Use the default settings)
+Install TDM-GCC from [http://tdm-gcc.tdragon.net/](http://tdm-gcc.tdragon.net/) (Choose the x64 and x86 version, for the rest use the default settings)

 > TDM-GCC is the recommended GCC compiler for Go in windows (is the only one that is officially supported by the Go Team)